martabe/martabe.github.io/_pages/cv.md

   * One day per week

 * Spring 2017: Consultant for a science contest
-  * University of Milan, CTU and CusMiBio
+  * CTU and CusMiBio, University of Milan
   * Duties included: Secretary and IT support
   * Supervisor: Antonella Cosetti